iSoftStone attends summit in Portland to discuss smart transportation solutions

 On February 1st-2nd iSoftStone participated in the Global City Teams Challenge (GCTC) Transportation Super Action Cluster Summit in Portland, Oregon.
 The Technology Association of Oregon and Urban.Systems hosted the event, while NIST and US Ignite were co-sponsors.
-It brought together over 200 attendees from academia, public and private sectors.
-Discussions focused on the future of smart cities and how to create intelligent transportation systems.
-As a leader in global smart city and smart transportation implementations, iSoftStone provided substantial industry expertise.
+The event brought together over 200 attendees from academia, public and private sectors.
+In summary, the event focused on the future of smart cities and how to create intelligent transportation systems.
+As a leader in smart cities and particularly in smart transportation implementations, iSoftStone provided substantial industry expertise.

 Global City Teams Challenge (GCTC) events bring together local governments, nonprofit organizations, academic institutions, technologists, and private corporations.
-In essence, these groups form project teams, or “Action Clusters” responsible for creating groundbreaking Internet of Things (IoT) applications and solutions.
-Usually, the solutions are primarily focused on the smart city environment.
+To summarize, these groups form project teams called “Action Clusters”, who are responsible for creating groundbreaking Internet of Things (IoT) applications and solutions.
+Usually, the solutions focus primarily on the smart city environment.

 GCTC Action Clusters and SuperClusters

-The event was a continuation of the success achieved during the GCTC SuperCluster Kickoff in Washington, D.C. in 2016.
-Prior to the event, NIST and US Ignite determined that the next phase of the GCTC was to encourage the formation of GCTC SuperClusters.
-Generally speaking, GCTC SuperClusters are made up of multiple existing GCTC Action Clusters.
+The GCTC Transportation event was a continuation of the GCTC SuperCluster Kickoff in Washington, D.C. in 2016.
+Prior to the event, NIST and US Ignite determined that the next phase of the GCTC was to encourage the formation of SuperClusters.
+Generally speaking, SuperClusters are made up of multiple existing GCTC Action Clusters.
 By bringing them together into larger SuperClusters, this in turn enables teams to join forces.
 Together, they can pursue shared objectives and common approaches for collaborative deployment.

 To summarize, discussion topics included:

-- Data Protection, Privacy, Security, and Smart Cities
+- Data Protection, Privacy, Security, in relation to Smart Cities.

 As a leader in smart transportation, iSoftStone led the workshop on Urban Freight Delivery and Logistics.
-The session focused on how utilizing data, sensors, applications, and emerging technologies can reduce congestion, improve safety, and reduce environmental impacts.
+In particular, the session focused on how to successfully utilize data, sensors, applications and emerging technologies.
+Effectively, these technologies can help transportation planners reduce congestion, improve safety and reduce overall environmental impacts.
 In addition, the workshop discussed local drayage for shipping and logistics and “last 50” logistics for consumer freight delivery.
-Similarly, unmanned aerial delivery, semi-autonomous trucks, and connected corridors were also topics for discussion.
+Likewise, unmanned aerial delivery, semi-autonomous trucks and connected corridors were also key topics for discussion.

 After a successful workshop, iSoftStone was selected to lead the creation and formation of a new Action Cluster on Urban Freight and Logistics.
-Including representatives from cities, universities and industry stakeholders, our urban freight team will work collaboratively to build, deploy, and/or test transformative freight-related applications.
+Including representatives from cities, universities and industry stakeholders, the urban freight team will work collaboratively to build, deploy, and/or test transformative freight-related applications.
 In the end, the result will be an increased coordination of scalable, replicable, and interoperable projects for any city.
-Notably, the Action Cluster will create economies of scale that will provide benefits to all communities.
+Most notably, the Action Cluster will create economies of scale that will provide benefits to all communities.

 Do you have a passion around transportation, freight delivery, and logistics?
 Join our Freight Super Cluster and see how you can make a real sustainable impact!

 At the event, iSoftStone and DKS also announced their partnership in a new packaged solution offering.
-In essence, the solution provides transportation planners with a more agile, data-driven approach to planning and investment decisions.
+Specifically, the solution provides transportation planners with a more agile, data-driven approach to planning and investment decisions.

-The new solution leverages a combination of consulting services, engineering expertise, and new data-related technologies.
-These technologies incorporate existing data, sensor feeds, and untapped information sources into one consolidated analytics portal.
+The new solution leverages a combination of consulting services, engineering expertise and new data-related technologies.
+These technologies incorporate existing data, sensor feeds and untapped information sources into one consolidated analytics portal.
 Additionally, the portal offers interactive data-discovery tools.
-These systems help guide transportation planners in decision making based on real-time information and analysis.
+In particular, these systems help guide transportation planners in decision making based on real-time information and analysis.
 Overall, this solution helps support and address the constantly changing requirements faced by modern cities.